-If that doesn’t clear things up, your next step is to plane the door’s edges.
-It’s one of those classic jobs that sounds tough, but is actually surprisingly simple if you follow these steps…
+If that doesn’t fix it, your next step is to plane the door’s edges.
+It’s one of those classic jobs that sounds tough but is surprisingly simple if you follow these steps…

 Your first job is to locate the areas on your door’s edges where you need to plane.
-These are the parts of the door that are sticking, rubbing or scraping on the jamb or the floor.
+I.e. find the door parts sticking, rubbing or scraping on the jamb or the floor.

-Start with any areas where the paint is discoloured, or has been removed.
-Also run a thin piece of cardboard between the door and the jamb, then between the door and the floor.
-If it gets stuck anywhere, you need to do some planing.
+Start with any areas where the paint is discoloured or has been removed.
+Also, run a thin piece of cardboard between the door and the jamb, then between the door and the floor.
+If it gets stuck anywhere, you need to plane the door.

-Once you’ve located areas which need to be planed, mark them up with a carpenter’s pencil clearly enough to see them after you’ve moved the door.
+Once you’ve located areas that need trimming, mark them with a carpenter’s pencil.
+Ensure the marks are clear enough to see after you’ve moved the door.

 You’re now ready to take the door down to plane it.
 Don’t worry about having to re-hang it afterwards, as this guide from The Carpenter’s Daughter has you covered.